bmrb-io/PyNMRSTAR/README.md

 To understand how the library works, you first need to understand the NMR-STAR terminology and file format.
 If you are already familiar with NMR-STAR, feel free to [jump ahead](#quick-start-to-pynmrstar) to the section on this library.

-A NMR-STAR entry/file is composed of one or more saveframes (conceptually you should think of a saveframe as a data block), each of which contain tags and loops.
+A NMR-STAR entry/file is composed of one or more saveframes (conceptually you should think of a saveframe as loosely resembling objects in an object-relational data model), each of which contain tags and loops.
 There can only be one of each tag in a saveframe.
 If a tag has multiple values, the only way to represent it is to place it inside a loop.
 A loop is simply a set of tags with multiple values.

 Therefore, hierarchically, you can picture a NMR-STAR file as a tree where the entry is the trunk, the large branches